CuberYyc808/KerrGeodesics.jl/README.md

 # KerrGeodesics.jl

-A Julia package for computing and visualizing geodesic motion around a Kerr black hole.
+A Julia package for computing the timelike geodesics around a Kerr black hole.

 ## Installation